Global stocks, dollar gain as unclear U.S. election thwarts Democratic sweep

 (GRAPHIC: World stocks market cap rise over last four years - )

-Oil prices rose more than 3%, lifted in part as data showed a large decline in U.S. crude inventories.
+Oil prices rose almost 4% as it is unlikely for U.S. gas and oil incentives to be removed in a split Congress and as data showed a large decline in U.S. crude inventories.

 (GRAPHIC: Global markets since Trump's election - )

-Reporting by Herbert Lash, Additional reporting by Mike Dolan and Sujata Rao in London; Editing by Bernadette Baum
+Reporting by Herbert Lash, additional reporting by Karen Brettell in New York; Editing by Bernadette Baum and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.